 What Is A Tonewood?

 Diﬀerences between tonewoods can be as mysterious and complex as diﬀerences between people.
 Even within a species, no two pieces of wood are exactly alike – even from the same tree.
-Environmental conditions, genetics, the age of the tree, annular growth patterns, grain orientation, curing conditions, and so on all aﬀect the tonal properties of a piece of wood.
+Environmental conditions, genetics, the tree’s age, annular growth patterns, grain orientation, curing conditions, and so on all aﬀect the tonal properties of a piece of wood.
 In addition, tonewoods respond diﬀerently in the hands of various guitar-makers.

-Red spruce is relatively heavy, has a high velocity of sound, and has the highest stiﬀness across and along the grain of all the topwoods.
-Like Sitka, it has strong fundamentals, but it also exhibits a more complex overtone content.
+Red spruce is relatively heavy, has a high sound velocity, and has the highest stiﬀness across and along the grain of all the topwoods.
+Like Sitka, it has strong fundamentals but exhibits a more complex overtone content.
 Tops made out of red spruce have the highest volume ceiling of any species, yet they also have a rich fullness of tone that retains clarity at all dynamic levels.
 In short, red spruce may very well be the Holy Grail of topwoods for a traditionally styled steel-string guitar.

 A common alternative to Sitka and Adirondack is Engelmann spruce, another domestic western species.
 Engelmann is considerably lighter in color than Sitka spruce, lighter in weight, and usually less stiff.
 Engelmann also tends to exhibit a weaker fundamental tone, although it produces a noticeably broader and stronger overtone component.
-It is therefore a good choice for fingerstyle players who require a richer, more complex tone than can be obtained from most Sitka tops, particularly when the instrument is played softly.
+It is, therefore, a good choice for fingerstyle players who require a richer, more complex tone than can be obtained from most Sitka tops, particularly when the instrument is played softly.

-Before leaving the spruces, I should mention bearclaw figure, or hazelficte.
+Before leaving the spruces, I should mention the bearclaw figure, or hazelficte.
 This delightful pattern in the grain occurs occasionally in all species of spruce.

 Bearclaw, like the curl in curly maple, is a rippling of the longitudinal fibers, which divides the surface of the wood into shimmering patterns.
-This phenomenon only occurs in older trees that have dense, stiﬀ grain structure and high sound velocity.
+This phenomenon only occurs in older trees with dense, stiﬀ grain structure and high sound velocity.
 Thus bearclaw is usually a reliable indicator of the better examples of tonewoods within any given species of spruce.

 Another popular choice, Western red cedar ranges in color from honey brown to light chocolate.
 It has a quickness of sound that exceeds any of the spruces, a higher overtone content, lower fundamental content, and lower stiﬀness along the grain.
 Additionally, cedar tops require a significantly shorter break-in period than spruce tops.